Our business

 1. Introduction

 The Police Investigations & Review Commissioner (PIRC) is a data controller in terms of the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018 (DPA).
-As a registered data controller, the PIRC has a statutory duty to comply with these provisions.
+As a registered data controller, PIRC has a statutory duty to comply with these provisions.
+In addition, there are further obligations placed on PIRC by the Data Use and Access Act 2025 (DUAA).

-The UK GDPR and DPA 2018 operates in a number of ways.
+The UK GDPR and DPA 2018 introduces legislation which operates in several ways.
 Firstly, it provides that anyone handling personal information must comply with the data protection principles.
 Secondly, it provides individuals with rights in relation to information which relates to them and places duties on data controllers to uphold these rights.
+The DUAA outlines the requirement to have a robust complaints process in place for any concerns raised in relation to data protection issues.

-We are required to maintain personal data about individuals for the purposes of satisfying our operational and legal obligations.
-We recognise the importance of correct and lawful treatment of personal data as it helps to maintain confidence in our organisation and to ensure efficient and successful outcomes when using this data.
+PIRC are required to maintain personal data about individuals for the purpose of satisfying our operational and legal obligations.
+PIRC recognises the importance of correct and lawful treatment of personal data as it helps to maintain confidence in our organisation and to ensure efficient and successful outcomes when using this data.

-The types of personal data that we may process include information about current, past and prospective employees; applicants and enquirers; police officers and witnesses; suppliers and other organisations with which we have dealings.
+The types of personal data that PIRC may process include information about current, past and prospective employees; applicants and enquirers; police officers and witnesses; suppliers and other organisations with which PIRC have dealings.

-Personal data may consist of data kept on paper, computer or other electronic media; all of which is protected under the UK GDPR/ DPA 2018.
-As a named authority within the Scottish Biometrics Commissioner Act 2020, the PIRC is obliged to process this type of information in accordance with the Commissioner’s code of conduct.
-Therefore any information of this nature processed in accordance with the PIRC’s role must be held in accordance with the Records Management Policy.
+Personal data may consist of data kept on paper, computer or other electronic media; all of which is protected under the UK GDPR/ DPA.
+As a named authority within the Scottish Biometrics Commissioner Act 2020, PIRC is obliged to process this type of information in accordance with the Scottish Biometrics Commissioner’s code of practice.
+Therefore, any information of this nature processed in accordance with PIRC’s role must be held in accordance with the Records Management Policy.

-This policy summarises the key concepts contained in the UK GDPR/DPA 2018 and the responsibilities of the PIRC as a data controller.
+This policy summarises the key concepts contained in the UK GDPR/DPA DUAA and the responsibilities of PIRC as a data controller.

 2. UK GDPR Principles and Definitions

-We must and do comply with the seven principles of the UK GDPR which are summarised below.
+PIRC must comply with the seven principles of the UK GDPR which are summarised below.
 Data must:

-2. Be obtained for a specified, explicit and legitimate purposes
+2. Be obtained for a specified and legitimate purposes

 3. Be adequate, relevant and limited to what is necessary